ooohll/docs/content/github/site-policy/github-terms-of-service.md

 8. The “Website” refers to GitHub’s website located at [github.com](https://github.com/), and all content, services, and products provided by GitHub at or through the Website.
 It also refers to GitHub-owned subdomains of github.com, such as [education.github.com](https://education.github.com/) and [pages.github.com](https://pages.github.com/).
 These Terms also govern GitHub’s conference websites, such as [githubuniverse.com](https://githubuniverse.com/), and product websites, such as [atom.io](https://atom.io/).
 Occasionally, websites owned by GitHub may provide different or additional terms of service.
 If those additional terms conflict with this Agreement, the more specific terms apply to the relevant page or service.

 ## B. Account Terms
-**Short version:** *User Accounts and Organizations have different administrative controls; a human must create your Account; you must be 13 or over; you must provide a valid email address; and you may not have more than one free Account.
+**Short version:** *User Accounts and jjcdjOrganizations have different administrative controls; a human must create your Account; you must be 13 or over; you must provide a valid email address; and you may not have more than one free Account.
 You alone are responsible for your Account and anything that happens while you are signed in to or using your Account.
 You are responsible for keeping your Account secure.*

 ### 1. Account Controls
 - Users.
 Subject to these Terms, you retain ultimate administrative control over your User Account and the Content within it.